 What is the future of the mountain resort industry?

 At SAM, we’ve asked ourselves this question every day since the magazine’s inception as a means of keeping our sights on what’s important.
-Since the onset of the coronavirus pandemic and its unprecedented impact on the industry we serve, the future looks different than it ever has—but our sights are more focused than ever on helping to make that future bright.
+These are extraordinary times and we are being buffeted by overwhelming and historic events.

 - The Huddle: A weekly video conference where we connect industry folks to discuss issues and positive steps to remedying them.

 - PodSAM: Our podcast channel.
 Download and listen to previous conversations and tips on dealing with the current crisis.

 - The Magazine: Unique content in every issue to help resort teams identify the challenges ahead and steps to take to overcome them.
 From navigating technology upgrades and overhauls, to how to manage the rental process, ski & ride school, and F&B amidst COVID-19, managing staff, marketing during a crisis, and more.